 Mallory Henry, coordinator of student prevention program services at Caron Centers, began the program by covering the basics of vaping.

-Emmaus High School has announced the names of students named to the honor roll for the fourth marking period.
+Lower Macungie Middle School has announced the names of students named to the honor roll for the third marking period.

-A. I am a 2017 graduate of Emmaus High School.
+A. I am currently enrolled in 12th grade at Emmaus High School.

 A. Ever since I was young, my favorite subject has always been math.
 I like math because it is the basis on which everything falls, as you can understand and explain how different phenomenon work simply by using numbers and variables.
 Unlike science, the answer to why math works a certain way is never “because it does,” but rather everything within the subject has a clear reason backing it up.